-Mr. Bertrand said he recently confronted Dr. Piché and asked heatedly, "Why did you sign this?"
-The doctor, according to Mr. Bertrand, replied, "I did it because the nuns asked me to."
-Group Seeks \$1.2 Billion
+Bertrand said he recently confronted Piche and asked heatedly, "Why did you sign this?"
+The doctor, according to Bertrand, replied, "I did it because the nuns asked me to."

-Robert Fauteux, the lawyer for the orphans' committee, said the suits filed in Montreal and Quebec City promise to be the biggest court action in the province's history and predicted they might take three years to play out.
+Robert Fauteux, the lawyer for the orphans' committee, said the suits filed in Montreal and Quebec City promise to be the biggest court action in Quebec history and predicted they might take as long as three years to play out.